Metric Solutions in Torsionless Gauge for Vacuum Conformal Gravity: Metric Solutions in Torsionless Gauge for the Vacuum in Conformal Gravitation

 in which $R_{\rho\sigma\mu\nu}$ and $\nabla_{\mu}$ are the curvature and the covariant derivative of the purely metric case given by the Riemann curvature and in terms of the Levi-Civita connection as usual; however we see that metric and torsional degrees of freedom are not decoupled within the conformal gravitational field equations.

 Now, considering this system of field equations, and taking the first in its decomposition we have that its antisymmetric part is given by

 identically, whose solutions in the case in which the spacetime is not conformally flat reduce to $\frac{1}{3q}(\nabla_{\rho}Q_{\sigma}-\nabla_{\sigma}Q_{\rho})=0$ then implying in a connected and simply connected spacetime that the trace vector is the gradient of a certain scalar field given by $Q_{\sigma}=3q\nabla_{\sigma}\varphi$ removable by means of suitable conformal transformations; in fact by choosing $\varphi\equiv-\phi$ it is possible to see that a conformal transformation would map the trace vector into the vanishing one, thus forcing torsion to be equal to zero: it is important to remark that the torsionless theory has not been obtained by setting torsion to zero by hand, but by exploiting conformal transformation.
-On the other hand however, we cannot perform further conformal transformations as we have already exhausted the only degree of freedom conceded by the conformal invariance of the theory; the conformal field equations in this conformal gauge are torsionless and so given in the purely metric case by
+On the other hand however, we cannot perform further conformal transformations as we have already exhausted the only degree of freedom conceded by the conformal invariance of the theory; the conformal field equations (\ref{energyvacuum}-\ref{spinvacuum}) in torsionless conformal gauge respectively reduce to